santoshbammidi07/querry_multiple_docs_using_langchains_llms/readme.md

 4. **Similarity Matching**: When you ask a question, the app compares it with the text chunks and identifies the most semantically similar ones.

-5. **Response Generation**: The selected chunks are passed to the language model, which generates a response based on the relevant content of the PDFs.
+5. **Response Generation**: The selected chunks are passed to the language model, which generates a response based on the relevant content of the PDFs..

 ## Dependencies and Installation
 ----------------------------------